-An annual application for TAP (www.tapweb.org (http://www.tapweb.org)) is required along with a completed Free Application for Federal Student Aid (FAFSA), which is available after

-October 1 of the academic year.
-Manhattan College's TAP code is 0405 for Bachelor Degree; Associate Degree, TAP code is 0407.
+An annual application for TAP is required along with a completed Free Application for Federal Student Aid (FAFSA), which is available after October 1 of the academic year.
+Manhattan College's TAP code is 0405 for Bachelor Degree; Associate Degree, TAP code is 0407. (www.hesc.ny.gov)